Post-Regularization Confidence Bands for Ordinary Differential Equations: Simulation Studies

 We note that there is \emph{no} direct competitor to our confidence band solution in the literature.
 Alternatively, we compare to three commonly used ODE solutions, the linear ODE with interactions \citep{Zhang2015}, the additive ODE \citep{Chen2017}, and the kernel ODE \citep{dai2021kernel}, and couple them with a confidence band that aggregates the point-wise confidence intervals at 500 grid points on $[0,1]$.
 For a fair comparison, we adjust the significance level at each of these 500 time points with the Bonferroni correction \citep{holm1979simple}, i.e., $(1 - \alpha / 500)\%$, where $\alpha = 0.05$.

 We consider two evaluation criteria.
-One is the empirical coverage probability of the confidence band, and the other is the area of the confidence band, defined as

-where the integration is computed by discretizing the interval into $1000$ grids.
+One is the empirical coverage probability of the confidence band, and the other is the area of the confidence band, defined as where the integration is computed by discretizing the interval into $1000$ grids.
 A larger coverage probability and a smaller area indicates a better performance.

-Table \ref{table:enzymatic} reports the results averaged over 500 data replications.
-We see that the proposed confidence band achieves the desired coverage for the regulatory effects.
-In contrast, the confidence bands of the additive and linear ODEs mostly fail to include the truth.
+Table \ref{table:enzymatic} reports the results based on 500 data replications.
+We see that the proposed confidence band achieves the desired coverage.
+By contrast, the confidence bands of the additive and linear ODEs mostly fail to include the truth.
 This is because there is a discrepancy between the additive and linear ODE model specifications and the true ODE model in \eqref{eqn:NFBLB}, and this discrepancy accumulates as the course of the ODE evolves.
-Meanwhile, the kernel ODE has a much larger confidence band compared to our method.
-This is because the Bonferroni correction makes the confidence band of kernel ODE overly conservative.
+Meanwhile, the kernel ODE has a much larger confidence band compared to our method. {This is because the Bonferroni correction makes the confidence band of kernel ODE overly conservative.} We report some additional results graphically in Section \ref{sec:add-ex1} of the Appendix.

-\subsection{Lotka-Volterra equations}
+\subsection{Lotka-Volterra Equations}

 The second example is the classical Lotka-Volterra system, which consists of pairs of first-order nonlinear differential equations describing the dynamics of biological system in which predators and prey interact \citep{Volterra1928}.
 The ODE is given by,